trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/Dudect.md

 {{< /tab >}}
 {{< /tabs >}}

-Now the compiler will link all the required files but will fail due to two functions that need to be implemented by the user.
+Now, the compiler will link all the required files but will fail due to two functions that need to be implemented by the user.
-In the following, we explain what these two functions do and how to configure Dudect.
+The following explains what these two functions do and how to configure Dudect.

 ## Working with Dudect